-Chapman University’s Information Systems & Technology team partnered with the Institute for Excellence in Teaching and Learning (IETL) to build and install Chapman University’s very first One Button Studio.
-This new video studio is a multi-function space where faculty can record lessons digitally with ease.
-Using different tools such as a LearningGlass (www.learning.glass) and green screen functions, faculty have the ability to enhance their lessons in innovative ways.
-The best part is that this video studio is setup in such a way that it is extremely simple for the faculty to use and requires no prior video production experience.
+The IETL Instructional Video Studio is a multi-function space where faculty can record lessons digitally with ease.
+Using different tools such as a LearningGlass (www.learning.glass) and green screen functions, faculty members have the ability to enhance their lessons in innovative ways.
+The best part is that this video studio is setup in such a way that it is extremely simple for the faculty members to use and requires no prior video production experience.

 Why would I want to use the Instructional Video Studio?

 Read this great blog post from one of our faculty members about how he uses video produced in the studio and how easy it is to create

 Where did this concept come from?